najibghadri/aboutyou-flutter-coding-challenge-aysa/README.md

 - In https://capsulechat.com/ I have implemented a similar component for listing messages and a group header for each new day.
 I've also used `CustomScrollView` but there is preprocessing to an intermediary list.
 Additionally I implemented a `onReachingTop` api using `ScrollNotification` that helps in pagination loading and also `onFirstItemIndexChanged` which returns the index of the items that's currently visible on the top of the scrollview's viewport.
 This helps in showing a fixed floating header of the current day 👍.
 It uses `findRenderObject` and `localToGlobal` apis.

 ## About scrollToIndex api

+- In short a scrollToIndex api for Flutter's ListView isn't possible because the height of each list items isn't known before actually rendering them.
+Since ListView's good performance comes from not rendering items that aren't visible, it won't know the height of all items.
+- This was actually a long conversation in this issue: https://github.com/flutter/flutter/issues/12319.
+The community missed this feature as it was present in Android and iOS Swift.
+The request wasn't implemented into ListView because the pixel based api conflicts with the index based api.
+- Workarounds:
+  - If the height of the items is known (for example in a contacts list, where each ListTile has a fixed height) we could use ListView's (ScrollableController's) jumpTo(pixelOffset) or animateTo(pixelOffset) methods, as such: https://stackoverflow.com/a/58435822/6585695
+  - If the height is not fixed, then ListView's scrollController won't work.
+In that case one of the provided soltions to the issue above will work, such as
+  - https://pub.dev/packages/indexed_list_view or https://pub.dev/packages/scrollable_positioned_list.
+Both of these use rendering tricks. `ScrollablePositionedList` exposes a `itemScrollController` which has jumpTo(index) and scrollTo(index) methods.
+Looking at the implementation we can see that `jumpTo` simply renders the items near that index while `scrollTo` also uses a secondary Sliver list.